Whistleblowing Alert Procedure

 As this Whistleblowing Alert Procedure is not mandatory, 3DS also prohibits sanctions or retaliatory measures against persons who file an Alert outside of this Whistleblowing Alert Procedure.

-Improper or bad faith use of the Whistleblowing Alert Procedure or of a whistleblowing alert (for the sole purpose of harming the interests of an Employee or of 3DS in particular) may expose its initiator to disciplinary sanctions as well as legal proceedings.
+Improper use of the Whistleblowing Alert Procedure (for the sole purpose of harming the interests of an Employee or of 3DS in particular) may expose its initiator to disciplinary sanctions as well as legal proceedings.

 In some countries, individuals who help a Whistleblower to file a Whistleblowing Alert ("facilitators") are protected under the conditions laid down by applicable law, in particular against retaliation.
 Country-specific provisions are listed in Appendix B of this Procedure.